iotasol/Java-seam-project/README.md

 <a href="http://getbootstrap.com/" target="_blank">Bootstrap</a><br/>
 <a>Javascript</a><br/><br/>

-This is a demo website for CRUD operations of Seam and designed with Bootstrap.
-This is website is created using Seam 2(JSF), Bootstrap, jQuery and MySql as the database.
+This is a demo project for CRUD operations of Seam and designed with Bootstrap.
+This project is created using Seam 2(JSF), Bootstrap, jQuery and MySql as the database.

 Thanks,<br/>
 <a href="http://iotasol.com/" target="_blank">Iotasol Technologies Pvt.
 Ltd.</a>